 Ride changes must be submitted in writing.
 You may send a ride change letter in through your child's communication folder or submit a ride change letter in person through the front office.
-Ride changes will not be accepted through any other form of communication.
+Ride changes will not be accepted through any other form of communication, including phone calls, Dojo, and email.